 Say hello to Laramie, the Chihuahua mix we got from the Kentucky Humane Society on the next-to-the-last-day of my high dose radiation for breast cancer.

 We adopted her because when I woke up the day after my surgery my first thought was, "I need to get a Chihuahua."
 And so it came to pass.

-Meanwhile this morning, the big-ass Mitsubishi television in the living room blew a gasket and now produces nothing but lines of static and a very loud crackling.
+Meanwhile, the big-ass Mitsubishi television in the living room blew a gasket today and now produces only static and crackling.
 I'm torn between wrestling the thing to the sidewalk for the trash men (it's huge and DOMINATES the living room) and waiting for my beau to get home from work to test the thingamajiggies (I nearly said tubes, but that's so last century).

 Dog, sink, and television all in one morning.
 Our "things fall apart" experience continues unabated.
 It began on August 30 when, ten minutes before we were to go out of town, my Jeep, which we were to take with us, broke down.
 Since then, empty jars, the Crock Pot, the Jeep again (it actually has had three breakages, two of which were fixed, the third of which awaits a spare thousand dollars to fall from the sky), a small end table, a piece of my mother's china and more have all broken.

 All of this is to say that I had an annoying morning, which may be the reason I had a minor fit when I listened to the noon news and heard yet another half dozen reports related to the upcoming Susan G. Komen walk/run.I hope to God it's this weekend because I've had all I can stand of the sacralization of breast cancer that accompanies the annual event.